-Moreover, the process has continued since the Taliban took control, and many people have been arrested or imprisoned without knowing their fate.'95

-- 5.7.17 Jurist, a law-school based legal news and commentary service under the University of Pittsburgh School of Law, received reports from law students and lawyers in Afghanistan.
+- accountable will be brought to justice or dissolved,' reported Khaama Press on 13 November 2021118.
+Afghan Voice Agency (AVA) reported on 14 November 2021 that, following accusations of abuse, 'The Taliban interim government has reported that the Filtration Commission has dismissed more than 400 security forces from their duties and jailed many of them.'119 - 5.7.17 AVA reported on 23 November that the Taliban said prisoners should not be detained beyond a certain period of time and that all cases should be referred to the judiciary and dealt with according to Sharia law.
+The report added that 'In the past, most [prisoners] during the previous regime repeatedly claimed to have been detained for no reason or for too long.
+Moreover, the process has continued since the Taliban took control, and many people have been arrested or imprisoned without knowing their fate.'120 - 5.7.18 Jurist, a law-school based legal news and commentary service under the University of Pittsburgh School of Law, received reports from law students and lawyers in Afghanistan.
 On 25 November 2021, a staff correspondent for Jurist in Kabul expressed concern at the Taliban's Ministry of Justice hiring policy, which stipulated the following conditions on hiring officials for the Ministry: - '1.
 Should be a scholar (they mean that applicants should have Islamic knowledge): - '2.
-Should be honest, have good reputation, and be faithful to the Taliban's values and principles: - '3.
+Should be honest, have good reputation, and be faithful to the Taliban's values and principles; - '3.
 Should not have worked in the former government; - '4.
 Have taken part in the war in the past two decades; - '5.
-Have professional knowledge and serve the people in a good way.'96 - 5.7.18 The staff correspondent regarded that, 'The Taliban are finding ways to hire their own soldiers into the different governmental organizations and because these soldiers have no skills and academic background, such actions mean that the Taliban are paving the way for their own.'97 - 5.7.19 Reporting on 1 December 2021, Gandhara, an English language news hub affiliated to Radio Free Europe/Radio Liberty, noted 'Taliban Justice Minister Mullah Abdul Hakim also declared that only Taliban-approved lawyers can work in their Islamic courts, effectively revoking the licenses of some 2,500 lawyers in Afghanistan.
-His order has raised deep concerns about the impartiality and fairness of criminal trials under the Taliban...'98 - 5.7.20 On 3 January 2022, Jurist staff reported:
+Have professional knowledge and serve the people in a good way.'121 - 5.7.19 The staff correspondent regarded that, 'The Taliban are finding ways to hire their own soldiers into the different governmental organizations and because these soldiers have no skills and academic background, such actions mean that the Taliban are paving the way for their own.'122 - 5.7.20 Reporting on 1 December 2021, Gandhara, an English language news hub affiliated to Radio Free Europe/Radio Liberty (RFE/RL), noted 'Taliban Justice Minister Mullah Abdul Hakim also declared that only Talibanapproved lawyers can work in their Islamic courts, effectively revoking the licenses of some 2,500 lawyers in Afghanistan.
+His order has raised deep concerns about the impartiality and fairness of criminal trials under the Taliban...123 - 5.7.21 On 3 January 2022, Jurist staff reported:

-'Afghanistan's Justice Ministry reiterated Monday that the country's independent lawyers will need to re-certify under a new qualification process ser by the Ministry, signaling the intent of the Taliban authorities to plough ahead with plans to strip the country's legal profession of its independence.
+'Afghanistan's Justice Ministry reiterated Monday that the country's independent lawyers will need to re-certify under a new qualification process

+118 Khaama Press, 'Taliban bans arbitrary operations and courts', 13 November 2021 ser by the Ministry, signaling the intent of the Taliban authorities to plough ahead with plans to strip the country's legal profession of its independence.